ParkerW1234/macropad/README.md

 OLED connected over I²C (SDA/SCL)
 <h1>Case<h1/>
+  The PCB is intentionally left exposed to improve accessibility, reduce complexity, and showcase the hardware design.
+Leaving out a top enclosure simplifies assembly, allows easy debugging and modification, and keeps the focus on the PCB itself rather than a case.
-Pcb will fit in case and be secured with hot glue for an open look
+Pcb will fit in case and be secured with hot glue

 <h1>My PCB<h1/>